 Dirt is kept mounded around the emerging stalk, or it is well covered, depriving it of light.
 Without light, the plant cannot produce chlorophyll, the naturally occurring chemical that turns the vegetable green, so there is no green color to the stalks.

-Green asparagus, on the other hand, are left to grow uncovered so they can soak up all the sunlight they want, encouraging the chlorophyll to produce that vibrant green color they are associated with.
+Green asparagus, on the other hand, is left to grow uncovered so they can soak up all the sunlight they want, encouraging the chlorophyll to produce that vibrant green color they are associated with.

 More About Asparagus